cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ################################################################

-Please try out the new versions CT2 and JCT.
+Please also try out the new versions CT2 and JCT.
-You can find them also at www.cryptool.org
+You can find them at  www.cryptool.org  too.